Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/reporting/basic.md

 See [how to audit a page](../auditing/basic.md) for getting the audit results in the first place.

-This page shows basic usage of the reporting, see [common configuration](./configuration.md) for frequent set up such as customizing test name; and [advanced configuration](./advanced.md) for more complex setups.
+This page shows basic usage of the reporting utilities, see [common configuration](./configuration.md) for frequent set up such as customizing test name; and [advanced configuration](./advanced.md) for more complex setups.

 ## Uploading results to the Siteimprove Intelligence Platform